Ircama/epson_print_conf/README.md

 ### Known incompatible models

-Some recent firmwares supported by new printers disabled SNMP EEPROM management or changed the access mode (possibly for security reasons).
+Many recent printer models — and older models that received a firmware update — disable EEPROM access over the network for security reasons: the read/write key and the related algorithm no longer work over SNMP.
+Such printers generally keep accepting the same commands over the USB cable, through the IEEE 1284.4 (D4) `EPSON-CTRL` service, so reconfiguration has to be done over USB.
+This is why epson_print_conf lets the transport be chosen: TCP/IP (SNMP) or USB.

-For the following models there is no known way to read the EEPROM via SNMP protocol using the adopted read/write key and the related algorithm:
+For the following models, EEPROM access over SNMP is known not to work:

 - [XP-7100 with firmware version YL25O7 (25 Jul 2024)](https://github.com/Ircama/epson_print_conf/issues/42) (firmware YL11K6 works)
 - Possibly [ET-7700](https://github.com/Ircama/epson_print_conf/issues/46)